Peter Snow (priest): Relics in Leeds Cathedral

 In 1845, two skulls were discovered under the stone floor of the ancient chapel of Hazlewood Castle, near Tadcaster.
 At the time they were thought to be relics of two other English martyrs, John Lockwood and Edmund Catherick and the skulls were placed in a niche near the altar.
-In 1909, Dom Hildebrand Lane Fox, who was familiar with local traditions stated that they were the relics of Peter Snow and Ralph Grimston.
+In 1909, Hildebrand Lane Fox, who was familiar with local traditions, stated that they were the relics of Peter Snow and Ralph Grimston.
 In 1968, the Carmelites acquired Hazlewood and a forensic examination was conducted on the skulls.
 By determining the approximate age of the individuals, Lockwood and Catherick were excluded.

 In 2005, Arthur Roche, Bishop of Leeds, decided to place relics in Leeds Cathedral altar.
 The BBC's Inside Out program commissioned computerised likenesses from the University of Dundee.
-Pictures of the reconstructed faces of Blessed Fr.Peter Snow and Ralph Grimston can be found on Leeds Cathedral webpage.
+Pictures of the reconstructed faces of Peter Snow and Ralph Grimston can be found on Leeds Cathedral webpage.